AkramHarazem/City-Life/README.md

 CityLife is a React-based responsive website using Bootstrap, developed as an ITI graduation project.
 It provides comprehensive information about facilities and services in Al Rehab, Cairo, Egypt for residents and Users.

+## API data
+All data on our website is real data, we used `json-server` and deployed it on `cyclic`.

 ## Normal visitor
 can explore all city's services and entertainment, leave feedback, view others' feedback, and submit complaints.